Data-Advantage/vibestack/example/storyd/product-requirements.md

   - System must handle potentially large file uploads
 - **Dependencies**: None

-#### 3.2.2 Research Phase Implementation
+#### 3.2.2 Think Phase Implementation
 > As a developer, I want the system to analyze inputs and generate relevant insights so that presentations include data-driven content and storytelling.

 - **Priority**: MVP-Core
 - **Acceptance Criteria**:
   - System performs SWOT or similar analysis on provided topic
-  - Research process identifies key insights and recommendations
+  - Think process identifies key insights and recommendations
   - API provides access to research findings as structured data
-  - Research can be enhanced with supplementary information
+  - Analysis can be enhanced with supplementary information
-  - Option to skip or customize research phase available
+  - Option to skip or customize think phase available
 - **Technical Considerations**:
   - Integrate with Perplexity models for research tasks
   - Need to manage AI usage costs for research tasks